jacob-8/kitbook/packages/kitbook/src/docs/9-maintainer-notes/0-roadmap.md

 # Roadmap

 Project is now in the quiet beta stage as API is stable but there are a few important bugs to fix and features missing
-- fix variants imports for playwright issue in node (.js and `Only URLs with a scheme in: file, data, and node are supported by the default ESM loader.
+- fix variants imports for playwright issue in node by using relative paths (.js and `Only URLs with a scheme in: file, data, and node are supported by the default ESM loader.
 On Windows, absolute paths must be valid file:// URLs.
-Received protocol 'c:'` by using relative paths, https://github.com/nodejs/node/issues/31710)
+Received protocol 'c:'` https://github.com/nodejs/node/issues/31710)
 - visual regression testing GitHub action
 - hoist compositions into documentation when referenced, parse for links to compositions and just create an ID that can be targeted by composition.
 May need .not-prose when hoisted